Substance abuse harms not only the addicted individual but also their loved ones.

 The systemic model is one of many evidence-based forms of therapy that may be incorporated into a customized treatment plan at The Ranch at Dove Tree.
 We encourage families to learn more about systemic intervention and how the principles of collaboration can influence recovery.
 In addition to incorporating family and relationships into our comprehensive treatment, residents at Dove Tree can benefit from a dedicated Family Week.
 This is an opportunity for families to learn more about addiction and residential treatment and get more involved in the recovery process.

-As the family member of someone who is seeking treatment for substance abuse, you may feel many emotions: isolation, concern, or frustration that the recovery is slow.
-The family systemic model helps those who love addicts work through painful emotions, allowing them to actually participate in the recovery process rather than just supporting it.
+As the family member of someone who is seeking treatment for substance use, you may feel many emotions: isolation, concern, or frustration that the recovery is slow.
+The family systemic model helps those who care for an addicted loved one work through painful emotions, allowing them to actually participate in the recovery process rather than just supporting it.

 Use the links below to learn more about the Systemic Intervention Mode: